Undergraduate Student Research Opportunities

 For an MS thesis, graduate students conduct research for about two years under the guidance of a psychology faculty advisor and a committee.
 Thesis research projects focus on questions specific to each faculty member’s research lab.

 For a Ph.D. dissertation, graduate students continue research under the guidance of a psychology faculty advisor and a committee for an additional three years.
-A student enrolled in the Ph.D. program typically has a maximum of 5 years of funding.
+A student enrolled in the Ph.D. program has a maximum of 5 years of funding.

 The Department of Psychology, housed in Winton Scott Hall, has undergone recent, multi-million dollar renovations providing state-of-the art research and teaching facilities.